510-s-Mickey/WolfJobs/README.md

     - They are documented and described [here](https://github.com/SE-Fall-2024/WolfJobs/blob/master/GitHubActions.md).
 - Containerization of Entire Application!
 This provides a seamless process to build the application.
 - Minor changes to UI to match [style guide](https://www.figma.com/file/sqt0gh5H7bZEkryKZ9jFnK/WolfJobs).
-- Implemented Prettier formating and EsLinting for style consistancy and static analysis
+- Implemented Prettier formatting and EsLinting for style consistency and static analysis
 - Used In-Memory MongoDB databases to create a new MongoDB database in memory when testing the backend every time
 - Fixed backend tests to no longer timeout and implemented a test suite of backend tests using ^
 - Updated and fixed resume uploading/viewing capabilities